BMW motorcycle timing, tuning, and carbs (twin cylinders)

 8. Do you think that the camshaft was made with equal lobes?
 Maybe so, but do you think that they wore equally?
 Not likely.

 10. The BMW timing advance curve is mechanically derived, not “need” derived.
 The ideal timing is to be retarded enough to be just under the ping timing at all rpm.
-To determine that, one must have the ability to independently change the timing of each cylinder under load.
+To determine that, one must have the ability to change the timing of each cylinder under load independently.
 Then find the optimum timing increments of 50 or 100 rpm.
 Then you would see the ideal timing curve.
 There is no way to get that mechanically or electrically.
-The perfect curve for each cylinder might be different from each other and different from the curve provided by the advance mechanism.
+The perfect curve for each cylinder might differ from each other and from the curve provided by the advance mechanism.
 That’s why one can find that the pinging will be slightly different in each cylinder as it goes through the “ping” rpm range.
 One may even find that it only pings on one cylinder.

 12. To adjust the cables to pick up at the same time is one way.
 The error in that thinking is that the two engines (cylinders) won’t rev up at the same horsepower vs. rpm rate.
 Then, at road speed, they may be putting out different amounts of hp.
 We call that “vibration.”
 Some vibration is normal and is due to the offset cylinders.

 14. The choice is easy for the touring rider.
 One will find that a narrow range of rpm will be normally used on the road.
 At this rpm, adjust the throttle cables for minimum vibration.
 Just know and accept that it won’t be optimized at any other rpm.
 More info on this procedure is at the end of my controls page.

 14. The sports rider must accept that it will never be “perfect” at any rpm.

-14. Now let’s throw in the fact that your engine will want different timing and mixture at different ambient temps, pressure, and humidity.
+14. Let’s throw in the fact that your engine will want different timing and mixture at different ambient temps, pressure, and humidity.

 The bottom line on carb tuning for the BMW twin